Notifications

 Step 2.
 Complete the application

-Alberta Education Dual Credit Start-up Funding Application
+Alberta Education and Childcare Dual Credit Start-up Funding Application

 Step 3.
 Submit the application package

-Email the application to edc.dualcreditgrantapplication@gov.ab.ca by May 2, 2025
+Email the application to [email protected] by June 4, 2026.

 After you apply

 Once the review is complete, applicants will receive an email notifying them about their application status.
-If start-up funding is approved, it will be distributed to the lead school authority at the beginning of the following school year.
+If start-up funding is approved, it will be distributed to the lead school authority at the beginning of the next school year.

 Reporting